-Keith Ellison Endorses Antifa
+Keith Ellison Endorses Antifa [Updated]

 Ellison tweeted:

-At @MoonPalaceBooks and I just found the book that strike fear in the heart of @realDonaldTrump
+At @MoonPalaceBooks and I just found the book that strike [sic] fear in the heart of @realDonaldTrump

 I doubt that the president is afraid of Antifa, but innocent bystanders who encounter the fascists while they are rioting with baseball bats and ax handles, like this guy in Berkeley, have reason to fear the violent faction that Ellison admires so much:

-Note: UPDATE: The increasingly unhinged Newsweek has weighed in, incoherently, on Ellison’s behalf: